 After a little break at the cafeteria, a short uphill drive takes us to Montagnards Chalet, the local outdoor club.
 From there, you’ll find cross-country and more snowshoe trails where you can enjoy silence and nature at its finest.
 The trail to Prichard Lake is lovely.

 After such a day, we’re feeling ravenous.
-Café Europa, in Campbellton, is a little paradise serving café-style food until 5:30 pm.
-It’s also open some nights for a restaurant fare and gigs: check their page to know more or call ahead.
+Café Europa, in Campbellton, is a little paradise serving café-style food until 5:30 pm, with live music occasionally.
+Check their page to know more or call ahead.

 To sleep soundly and learn about the area in style, head to McKenzie House.
 Built in 1910, this charming mansion exudes history.
 Your host Michel will delight you with stories behind each secret stair (you read that right.
 Secret stair.
 What’s not to love?!).

 After hearty homemade pancakes at McKenzie House, let’s get down to business.
 Today, we’re hitting the slopes.
 Curious about the snowskates, a.k.a ‘sled dogs,’ we rented them at the park’s rental shop.
-Did you know Sugarloaf is the only place you can try them East of Alberta?
-Careful though, these little beasts are fast!
+These little beasts are fast!
 They’re ski shoes with skates.
 You’ll need a couple of tries to get the hang of it, but once you get going… there’ll be no stopping you.
 We had a couple of falls and trial runs but we hit the black slopes pretty soon.
 Who cares about style, the only thing that matters is having fun… and staying safe, so don’t forget to grab a helmet.
-The park is hosting a Sled Dog Bonefight race on March 18, don’t forget to register!
+The park is hosting a Sled Dog Bonefight race on March 16, don’t forget to register!

 That afternoon, we rented downhill skis.
 It’s been a while since we last went alpine skiing… can we still ski?
 Up the ski lift, we pause before riding our way down.
 Are we short of breath from fear, the gorgeous views to Québec, or the biting wind?
 Maybe a little bit of everything.
 The cold gets us moving, and we remember how to ski.
 Easy-peasy.
 The park has slopes for all levels, and my favourite was the Sunshine Slope.
 Nice and long and easy to ride.